Yes, you can knit that! Check out these 10 free knitting patterns for bags of all shapes & sizes

 “Wait a minute… I’m pretty sure I could knit that!”

-I’ve got to confess that since I became a knitter?
-I find myself thinking this a lot.
+Since I became a knitter, I find myself thinking this a lot.

-Now, total honesty: I don’t really follow through all that often.
+Now, total honesty: I don’t follow through as often as I perhaps could.
 For instance, I can count on one hand the number of times I’ve made myself a sweater.
 (And that would be by holding up my fist.
 Yeah, it’s on the bucket list.)

 But I’ve done this often with hats and fingerless mitts and cowls, because those are some seriously satisfying projects!